MaestroError/simplified-regex/README.md

 ### Capturing Groups

 Capturing groups are used to group part of a pattern together and capture the matching text for later use.
-Note that it returns an array/collection with a different structure when using `get`:
+Note that it returns an array with a different structure when using `get`:

 ```javascript
 // Matching a date format with capturing the parts as separated groups